Parents don’t need to worry about whether they can afford to vaccinate their kids, thanks to the free Vaccines for Children program.

 The program is working to keep all children in the U.S. healthy by helping families learn about, trust, find and pay for vaccinations – especially families who may not know they qualify.

 “Families and children who were privately insured previously may not know this program is available,” said Andrea Polkinghorn, Sanford Health immunization strategy leader.
-“Children stand to benefit who might be uninsured now because parents lost their jobs.”
+“Children stand to benefit from this program when their parents or caregivers do not have insurance.”

 Who qualifies for Vaccines for Children

-As outlined by the Centers for Disease Control and Prevention, children who are 18 years old or younger and meet at least one of the following criteria are eligible:
+The Centers for Disease Control and Prevention sets who qualifies for the VFC program.
+Children 18 years old or younger who meet at least one of the following conditions are eligible:

-Children are not eligible for VFC vaccines if their health insurance covers the cost of vaccinations.
+Children are not eligible for the Vaccines for Children program if their health insurance covers the cost of vaccinations.

 Catching up on vaccines